Prezent/soap-client/doc/events.md

 The `RESPONSE` event is triggered when a SOAP response has been recieved.
 The listener is passed a `Prezent\Soap\Client\Event\ResponseEvent` instance.
 The response can be modified before being processed by the rest of the client.

+All exceptions are converted to `SoapFault`.

 Example:

 ```php
 $client->__addListener(Events::RESPONSE, function(ResponseEvent $event) {